zainabmirkar/100DaysOfDevOps/AWS/Day 5.md

  - Load balancer observeshow targets respond to connections.
  - enables the LB to detect unhealthy targets before it is reported unhealthy by active checks.
  - Health checks are done on url routes or ports.
 Expects 200 response to term it as healthy.

+## Listener
+ - It is a process/rule that checks for connection requests, using the protocol and port that you have configure.